zhangyihome/code-push-cli/cli/README.md

 code-push app add <appName>
 ```

-If your app targets both iOS and Android, we recommend creating separate apps with CodePush for each platform.
+If your app targets both iOS and Android, we recommend creating separate apps with CodePush.
+One for each platform.
 This way, you can manage and release updates to them seperately, which in the long run, tends to make things simpler.
 The naming convention that most folks use is to suffix the app name with `-iOS` and `-Android`.
 For example:

 ```
 code-push app add MyApp-Android code-push app add MyApp-iOS
 ```

 All new apps automatically come with two deployments (`Staging` and `Production`) so that you can begin distributing updates to multiple channels without needing to do anything extra (see deployment instructions below).
-After you create an app, the CLI will output the deployment keys for the `Staging` and `Production` channels, which you can begin using to configure your clients via their respective SDKs (details for [Cordova](http://github.com/Microsoft/cordova-plugin-code-push) and [React Native](http://github.com/Microsoft/react-native-code-push)).
+After you create an app, the CLI will output the deployment keys for the `Staging` and `Production` deployments, which you can begin using to configure your mobile clients via their respective SDKs (details for [Cordova](http://github.com/Microsoft/cordova-plugin-code-push) and [React Native](http://github.com/Microsoft/react-native-code-push)).

-If you decide that you don't like the name you gave to an app, you can rename it at any using the following command:
+If you decide that you don't like the name you gave to an app, you can rename it at any time using the following command:

 ```
 code-push app rename <appName> <newAppName>